“My Beloved Brethren:

 Lips nor pen can ever express the joy you give me in parting so promptly with your beloved pastor, Rev. Mr. Norcross, to send him to aid me.
 It is a refreshing demonstration of Christianity, brotherly love, and all the rich graces of the Spirit.
 May this sacrifice bring to your beloved church a vision of the new church, that cometh down from heaven, whose altar is a loving heart, whose communion is fellowship with saints and angels.
 This example of yours is a light that cannot be hid.

 Following Norcross’s departure, Victoria Sargent was chosen to “read” at the Oconto Church, serving for the next five years.
 While visiting Mrs. Eddy soon after she had begun, Victoria informed her of their use of the Bible and Science and Health for the sermons at Oconto.
 “This is of God,” Mrs. Eddy said and, her face lighting up, added, “Oh!
 You have the divine and right idea.”
-That same year, the Bible and Science and Health became the pastor for all Christian Science churches.
+In 1895, the Bible and Science and Health became the pastor for all Christian Science churches.